 What is the difference between brand and branding?

 (Train of Thought)

 There are a few notable differences between a brand and branding.
 For starters, a brand is an identity that has been created for a business.
-It includes what the business stands for, what it values, and what it means to the consumer.
+It includes what the company stands for, its values, and what it means to the consumer.

-Branding, on the other hand, is the way in which that brand has been created.
-Branding is a process of putting together a brand.
+Branding, on the other hand, is how that brand has been created.
+Branding is the process of putting together a brand.
 The best branding practices create the best brand.

-From the above-mentioned branding statistics, one thing is for certain — branding is the lifeblood of many a business.
+From the above-mentioned branding statistics, one thing is for sure— branding is the lifeblood of many businesses.
 Yet branding is not just about selling goods.
 It could also be about selling an idea or service.